Text Us to Get Started!

 WHEN DOES COPYRIGHT PROTECTION START?

-Copyright protection starts at the moment the work is created and fixed in a tangible form that it is perceptible either directly or with the aid of a machine or device.
-Think of the moment scenes for a movie are shot and recorded.
+Copyright protection starts at the moment the work is created and fixed in a tangible form that is perceptible, either directly or with a machine or device.
+Think of the moment when scenes for a movie are shot and recorded.
 Those images are now afforded copyright protection.
 No one else can reuse those shots without permission.

 WHAT RIGHTS DOES THE COPYRIGHT OWNER HAVE?